Gabi Hernandez: Characterization and family

 Initially, Gabi was "sweet" and "innocent".
 During an interview with TV Source magazine, Rodriguez described Gabi as "very loving", and said "even though sometimes she can come off like loudmouth and just like I guess bratty, but she's not.
 She's a really good girl and has a really big heart.
 She loves her brother and sister and would do anything for them."
 Rodriguez said that she is sensitive, has a strong personality and shows her soft side with people she's "comfortable with", and believed these were all traits Gabi has.
 Banus feels that she is like Gabi in the sense that she's "very, very sassy", stating "When Gabi has that kind of fiery thing, that’s totally Camila.
 Gabi is very motherly and likes helping the people that she loves, which is very much like me as well."
 She said that Gabi is sensitive when people say things about her.
-Gabi has three siblings: Rafe (Galen Gering), Arianna (Lindsay Hartley) and Dario Hernandez (Francisco San Martin).
+Gabi has three siblings: Rafe (Galen Gering), Arianna (Lindsay Hartley) and Dario Hernandez (Francisco San Martín).
 Rodriguez said that although they get into "little bickering fights every once in a while", the siblings love each other.
 Banus said that compared to her three siblings, Gabi "is extremely independent, responsible and she has been on her own for a little bit", but noted that "She is a family girl and loves taking care of family."
 She enjoys working with Galen, having stated "I love working with him.
 I think he’s my favorite person to work with, because we just have that brother and sister relationship."